-About a year ago, I created a basic-but-functional run tracking workbook (created in Excel).
+About two years ago, I created a basic-but-functional run tracking workbook (created in Excel).
 It worked well, and helped me through my 2,016 mile year in 2016.
 I didn’t run nearly as much in 2017 (on purpose), but 2018 is upon us, and I’m going to up my mileage this year—probably not to 2,018, though!

 In preparing this year’s version of the workbook, I addressed a few things that bugged me about the first one: It was ugly, changing years was difficult, and it was ugly.
 It was also really ugly.
 Did I mention it was ugly?
 Anyway, here’s what I’ve changed with the new version: